Superfiction (album)

 Superfiction is the fifth album by American rock band Cold.
 It was released on July 19, 2011 in the US and in the UK.
 This is Cold's first album since their reunion and six years since their previous release.
 Two singles were released; "Wicked World" and "American Dream".

 Background

 While touring the band announced that at every show they would be recording their new song "Snowblind" and that the best performance would be included as a hidden track on the new album, this however turned out to be untrue as the retail versions only contain the original twelve songs proposed for the release.
 "The Crossroads" was originally titled "My Religion" during Cold's live shows before the album's release.
 "What Happens Now?" was written for a new Spider-Man movie and was initially titled "The Web".
 To the band's dismay, it was ultimately not chosen to be featured in the film.

-This is Cold's first album to be released on vinyl, the first album the band recorded as a four-piece since their 1998 debut, and their last album with members Jeremy Marshall and Zach Gilbert.
+This is Cold's first album to be released on vinyl, the first album the band recorded as a four-piece since their 1998 debut, and their last album with members Jeremy Marshall, Zach Gilbert and Sam McCandless.